mailcow/mailcow-dockerized-docs/docs/prerequesite-dns.md

 ## The advanced DNS configuration

 **SRV** records specify the server(s) for a specific protocol on your domain.
-If you want to explicitly announce a service as not provided, give "." as the target address (instead of "mail.example.tld.").
+If you want to explicitly announce a service as not provided, give "." as the target address (instead of "mail.example.org.").
 Please refer to [RFC 2782](https://tools.ietf.org/html/rfc2782).

 ```
 _imap._tcp          IN SRV     0 1 143   mail.example.org.